HexHive/halucinator-tutorial/02-interact/README.md

-# 02: Interacting with HALucinator
+# Hands-on 02: Interacting with HALucinator

-In this section we will ask you to fill out your demo to be able to interact with the firmware in an arbitrary way, as a shell.

-First, in this folder you will find a script `copy.sh`.
-Run it with
+This section picks up where the last section ended.
+Instead of just interacting with the firmware through basic commands, we will create a simple shell, allowing the analyst to play with the firmware and explore it further.

+After setting up a firmware, such basic interaction is the first step an analyst would do to get an overview of what features the firmware provides.
+The analyst will hook several devices to probe different I/O capabilities and then play with the discovered functionalities.

+Here, luckily, we're only interacting through the UART so only need to expand that interaction.

+## Setup / Initialization

+We don't need to go through the initialization of HALucinator and the device again.
+Simply run the local `copy.sh` script to copy over files we worked on during the first part of the tutorial:

 ```
 ./copy.sh
 ```

 To copy your setup from the first part into this part.

-Now, we have seen that we have a `UartPeripheral` object that can be configured to have a callback function, and also has a `send_line` method.
-We want to build a shell out of this, so let's consider how we might do it.
+Note that you can run `./copy-cheat.sh` if you want to bootstrap with the provided solution of the first part.

+## Building a custom shell to interact with the firmware

+Our goal for this part of the tutorial is to build I/O capabilities and enable the analyst to play with the emulated firmware.

+For this, we need to build a small shell that can fire off events to trigger the main functions of the firmware.
+We need some parsing for input from the command line that is then packaged up and sent to the emulated firmware.

+We already learned about the `UartPeripheral` object and how to define callback functions that fire when the device returns data.
+This allows us to communicate
+bidirectionally: `send_line` to send data to the device and adjusting the callback function to handle received data.

-Firstly, we can read all lines being sent to us in python using
+In Python, we can read input lines (and print them to stdout) as follows:

 ```py
 for line in sys.stdin:
     print(line)
 ```

-This example will simply echo back what is input.
-Can you modify `extdev.py` in order to send the input to the external device.
+As a first step, modify `extdev.py` to simply send the commands read from stdin to the firmware and display anything the firmware returns.

 Does the `message_received` function need any improvement?
-What about the UartPeripheral class itself?
+What about the `UartPeripheral` class itself?

-Next, we'll remind you of the commands the device accepts:
+Your friendly co-worker told you that the firmware accepts the following
+commands:

  * version
  * status